 A County-wide ORV Ordinance has been adopted.
 To view the full text of the Ordinance, please see the link below.
-Additional resources and information including permitted/restricted road maps will be available shortly.
-They will be posted as soon as they are available.

 Please note the following:

 A golf carts is NOT considered an ORV under this ordinance.

 An ORV may NOT be operated on any roads that township/cities have designated closed, roads closed by the Cass County Road Commission, or State or Federal highways.